 |2015 Median Wage||Predominant Level of Education|

-Wage data: United States Bureau of Labor Statistics, May 2015 State Occupational Employment and Wage Estimates: Virginia.
+Wage data: United States Bureau of Labor Statistics, Virginia Occupational Employment and Wage Estimates, May 2015.

 Predominant education level: Trailblazers through the Demographics and Workforce Section of the Weldon Cooper Center for Public Service at the University of Virginia.